 You have probably heard of Siri for the iPhone.
-It’s that robot sounding voice that you can ask questions and give commands.
-For example, you can ask it directions or how hot the sun is.
-Google recently launched their own version of Siri in late June.
-Along with it they released Google Now, which essentially predicts your next move and gives you the info you need to get it done.
+It’s that robot-sounding voice that you can ask questions and give commands.
+For example, you can request directions or how hot the sun is.
+Google recently launched its version of Siri in late June.
+First, they released Google Now, which predicts your next move and gives you the necessary information to get it done.

-The news of this blog pertains to the Google voice command search app.
-The app has now officially been made available in iTunes after months of silent delay.
+The news of this blog pertains to the Google Voice command search app.
+Finally, after months of silent delay, the app has officially been made available on iTunes.
 You can watch a video on how it works below.

 Google Voice Search App Video

-The Google voice search results are delivered in a card format similar to that of the Google Now service.
+The Google Voice search results are delivered in a card format similar to the Google Now service.

 Insight into Google Voice Search App

 Voice search is on everyone’s radar.
-49% of smartphone and tablet owners are using apps to find local information.
-This really plays into the purpose of this application.
-It is meant to help those searching for local info; however, it can branch out of this niche as well and deliver info in other areas.
+49% of smartphone and tablet owners use apps to find local information.
+This plays into the purpose of this application.
+It is meant to help those searching for local info; however, it can branch out of this niche and deliver information in other areas.

-From an SEO perspective, we know that Siri is pulling information from local sites such as Yelp, Google Maps, Citysearch, YP, etc. There are more than 60 local sites it collects info from.
-Siri looks at things like address, phone number, images, positive reviews, and a high number of ratings.
-Schema tags also play a role in this, as these local tags list information, address, phone number, operating hours, etc. The final component is linking.
+From an SEO perspective, Siri pulls information from local sites such as Yelp, Google Maps, Citysearch, and YP.
+There are more than 60 local sites it collects info.
+Siri looks at addresses, phone numbers, images, positive reviews, and ratings.
+Schema tags also play a role, as these local tags list information, addresses, phone numbers, operating hours, etc. The final component is linking.

-When looking at SEO and Google voice search, we can assume many of these same components will come into play, however, Google + and knowledge graph are playing a larger role.
-Furthermore, much more information is surfacing from the general Google index, that being regular, image and video results.
+When looking at SEO and Google Voice search, we can assume many of these components will come into play; however, Google + and knowledge graphs play a more significant role.
+Furthermore, much more information surfaced from the general Google index, that being the regular image and video results.